 For diploma students at the end of each Academic Progress evaluation period the student's AP status is calculated.
 Academic Progress Not Met is assigned to a student who falls below the required academic progress standards (CGPA, ROP, or MTF) for the program.
-Students will be notified with an AP NOT MET letter indicating that they will be placed on an academic plan and will be withdrawn unless they successfully appeal by written request within five (5) calendar days after the notification in accordance with the Academic Appeals Policy.
-If the appeal is accepted the student is placed on Academic Probation and is put on an Academic Plan to exceed 3 mods.
+Students will be notified with an AP NOT MET letter indicating that they will be placed on an academic plan and will be withdrawn unless they agree to an Academic Plan within seven calendar days after the notification.
+If the plan is accepted, the student is placed on Academic Probation.
+The Academic plan cannot exceed 4 modules.